-34. At the same meeting, statements were made by the representatives of Sweden, Chile, the Republic of Korea, Suriname, the United Kingdom, the Bahamas, Malaysia, Saint Kitts and Nevis, Mexico, Brazil, Saint Lucia and Ethiopia, and by the observers for the International Organization for Standardization, the International Hydrographic Organization, the International Federation of Surveyors and the Open Geospatial Consortium.
+34. At the same meeting, statements were made by the representatives of Sweden, Chile, the Republic of Korea, Suriname, the United Kingdom, the Bahamas, Malaysia, Saint Kitts and Nevis, Mexico, Brazil, Saint Lucia, Ethiopia, and by the observers for the International Standards of Organization, the International Hydrographic Organization, the International Federation of Surveyors and the Open Geospatial Consortium.